Want to make money with your car but prefer not to drive people around? Food delivery driving is a great option.

 Where Will You Pick Up and Deliver?

-DoorDash is available in more than 4,000 cities throughout all 50 states.
+DoorDash is available in more than 7,000 cities across the US, Canada, and Australia.
 Many fast food places and sit down restaurants partner with DoorDash.
 You may be picking up food from places like Chipotle, Wendy’s, Chili’s, Buffalo Wild Wings, McDonald’s, and even other smaller local restaurants.

 Chipotle is a popular pickup spot for me, but I’ve also picked up food from local restaurants.
 Here’s how the actual ‘dashing’ process goes from start-to-finish.